csieber/texplt/README.md

 # texplt - LaTex-friendly matplotlib figures

 *texplt* is a set of python scripts to prepare matplotlib figures for publishing.
 Tested with IEEE LaTex style.
+Based on latexify [1].

 ## Usage